Balise42/LimeCocktail/README.md

 The index file is currently hard-coded to `data/cocktails.txt`.
 A tiny example is provided with this source code.

-The file has two parts, separated by `======`.
-The first part is the list of all the entities ("Items") in the file.
-This is used to enforce declaration and to hopefully avoid inconsistent typos such as typing once "Martinni" for "Martini".
-Every item in the file must appear in that list.

-The second part of the file is the meat of the data.
 Every line is prefixed with a keyword, indicated below.
 Empty lines are ignored.

 * `Item:` - name of the item.
-Mandatory, must be in the item list, unique.
+Mandatory, unique.
 * `Desc:` - description of the item.
 Mandatory, free string, unique.
 * `Alias` - another name for the item.
 Optional, free string, multiple.
 * `Class:` - used for classes of items; indicates the class this item is a subclass of.
 For instance, `fruit liqueur` could be a subclass of `liqueur`, which would be coded as the `fruit liqueur` item having `Class:liqueur`.
 Optional, must be in the item list, multiple.